langchr86/modern-jenkins-setup/README.md

 * Use the complete content of the following file as private key: [rsa-key-modern-jenkins-20220602.opriv](credentials/rsa-key-modern-jenkins-20220602.opriv)
 * Passphrase: `modern`

+Now we need to restart Jenkins: `sudo systemctl restart jenkins`

 Working with the VM